All Hanjin Shipping chartered vessels to be returned to owners after unloading: judge

-SEOUL All Hanjin Shipping Co Ltd (117930.KS) chartered vessels that have completed unloading their cargo have been told to cancel their charter agreements and return the ships to the shipowners, a South Korean judge said on Monday.
+SEOUL (Reuters) - All Hanjin Shipping Co Ltd 117930.KS chartered vessels that have completed unloading their cargo have been told to cancel their charter agreements and return the ships to the shipowners, a South Korean judge said on Monday.

 Hanjin, the world's seventh-largest container line, filed for receivership last month, leaving more than 100 ships and their cargo at sea and threatening to snarl U.S. freight traffic as the year-end shopping season approaches.